home

 The Sheppard Act

-The lame duck 64th Congress actually started the movement towards passing dry legislation.
-The election results had emboldened the dry members and disheartened the wets.
-When the 64th Congress met for a final time at the end of 1916, continuing into early 1917, it began consideration of a number of prohibition laws.
+Before the new 65th Congress could even meet, the lame duck 64th Congress started the movement by passing dry legislation.
+When the 64th Congress met for a final time at the end of 1916 it began consideration of a number of prohibition laws.
 The first measure to pass was the Sheppard Act, named after dry Senator John Morris Sheppard of Texas.
 The Sheppard Act made Washington, D.C. totally dry.
 The bill’s sponsors, however, had to dodge an institutional roadblock, the House District of Columbia Committee.
 The committee, chaired by Ben Johnson (D-KY) had killed earlier attempts to enact Prohibition in DC by simply refusing to meet.
 By submitting the bill to the Senate first, drys hoped to bypass the House committee.

 The wets tried to derail the law by asking for a referendum to allow the citizens of DC to vote for or against Prohibition.
-Congress refused to allow such a referendum and Wilson, rightly, noted that there was no mechanism for such a vote telling a reporter…”you see, there is no voting machinery in the District of Columbia.
+Congress refused to allow such a referendum and Wilson, correctly, noted that there was no mechanism for such a vote.
+As he told a reporter…”there is no voting machinery in the District of Columbia.
 It would have to be created.
 There are some practical difficulties about it.”
-(Wilson press conference, 15 January 1917, PWW 50:771).
-The wets tried to delay passage by calling for a roll call ten different times.
-The drys continued their efforts however, and the bill finally passed.
+(Wilson Press Conference, 15 January 1917, PWW 50:771).
+However, the resolution calling for a District referendum died in the Senate with a tie vote. (see chart below) Vice-President Thomas Marshall did not cast a deciding vote, so the amendment failed.

 The Senate vote for the Referendum (a yes vote supports a referendum on the Sheppard Act within the District)